julienweihs/julienweihs.github.io/index.md

 ## Scientific Acknowledgements

 #### 2026
 Proske, U. & Staab, M. (in review). _Hello world!
-Teaching an interdisciplinary understanding of climate modelling._ [Link](https://doi.org/10.5194/egusphere-2025-6313) (preprint) (for feedback on educational research)
+Teaching an interdisciplinary understanding of climate modelling._ [Link](https://doi.org/10.5194/egusphere-2025-6313) (preprint). (for feedback on educational research)

 #### 2025
 Årvik, A. & Thielemann Try, T. (2025).
 Study techniques in Student Handbook of the Geophysical Institute (in Norwegian).
 CoCreatingGFI.
-[Link](https://cocreatinggfi.w.uib.no/studenthandboka/) (for contribution to learning recommendations)
+[Link](https://cocreatinggfi.w.uib.no/studenthandboka/). (for contribution to learning recommendations)

 #### 2023
 Hartz, W. et al. (2023).
 Levels and distribution profiles of Per-and Polyfluoroalkyl Substances (PFAS) in a high Arctic Svalbard ice core. _Science of the total environment_.
-[Link](https://doi.org/10.1016/j.scitotenv.2023.161830) (for contribution to data collection)
+[Link](https://doi.org/10.1016/j.scitotenv.2023.161830). (for contribution to data collection)

 <!--
 ## Education